 What is ovulation?

+Ovulation is the process of releasing an unfertilized egg from the ovary each month, usually around the 14th day of a female’s menstrual cycle.
 Without regular ovulation, it can become difficult to get pregnant.
-This is because it’s difficult to figure out when to have intercourse so that egg and sperm will meet at the right time.
+This is because it’s difficult to figure out when to have intercourse so that the egg and sperm will meet at the right time.

 Clomid is only approved by the Food and Drug Administration (FDA) for treating females.
 However, doctors may prescribe it off-label to treat male infertility and secondary hypogonadism.
 In males, Clomid can help induce the production of sperm.